-I saw a first demo of Typhoon HIL while visiting the Austrian Institute of Technology (AIT) as part of the Smart Grid International Research Facility Network (*SIRFN) where we were collaborating closely with Sandia National Laboratories, National Renewable Energy Laboratory (NREL) and others .
+I saw the first demo of Typhoon HIL while visiting the Austrian Institute of Technology (AIT) as part of the Smart Grid International Research Facility Network (SIRFN*) where we were collaborating closely with Sandia National Laboratories, National Renewable Energy Laboratory (NREL), and others.

 Six years ago, we participated in a demonstration with Typhoon HIL equipment used for pre-certification of smart inverters at AIT that convinced us to introduce the technology ourselves.

 “Now, all the research institutes in the SIRFN network use HIL and are promoting HIL technology as well as international standardization.